 Cartesian Plane Quadrants

-The axes divide the plane into four different regions.
-The axes X-axis and Y-axis split the plane into four parts.
-These four parts are called quadrants.
+The X-axis and Y-axis split the plane into four parts, and they are called quadrants.
 Quadrants are denoted as I, II, III, and IV in an anticlockwise direction.
 The axes in the plane are called Cartesian axes, and the plane is known as the Cartesian plane.

 Take, the ray